Entensyndrom/FiveM-Cleaner/README.md

 - 🎯 **All-in-One**: Automates all tasks for maximum convenience.
 - ⚡ **Admin Privileges Check**: Ensures safety for sensitive operations.
 - 🌐 **Browser Cache Cleanup**: Removes unnecessary cached data from major browsers.
-- 🕵️‍♂️ **Anti-Cheat Trace Removal**: Eradicates traces left by cheats to ensure clean PC audits.
+- 🕵️‍♂️ **Cheat Trace Removal**: Eradicates traces left by cheats to ensure clean PC audits.
 - 🛡️ **Inspection-Ready Mode**: Prepares your PC for any administrative or anti-cheat inspection effortlessly.
 - 🛠️ **Dynamic File Deletion**: Automatically resolves and cleans directories.
 - 🌟 **Interactive Menu**: Intuitive options for ease of use.